mongodb/docs/source/reference/configuration-options.rst

    *Default:* false

    Set to ``true`` to modify the storage pattern of the data directory to store each database's files in a distinct folder.
+Use this option to configure MongoDB to store data on a number of distinct disk devices to increase write throughput or disk capacity.

    Unless specified, :program:`mongod` saves all database files in the directory specified by :setting:`dbpath`.